AlexRogalskiy/faketime-demo/README.md

 To build an image

-`podman build --tag faketime-demo:1.0 .`
+`podman build -t faketime-demo .`

 To run the container

-`podman run faketime-demo:1.0`
+`podman run faketime-demo`

-* On Fedora and higher docker fails while downloading maven dependencies so use podman
+* On Fedora 31 and higher docker fails while downloading maven dependencies so use podman